 Service of legal documents

-The Civil Process Unit accepts legal documents for service, such as Notices of Small Claim, petitions for dissolution, summons, complaints and more.
-Due to Covid-19 and resulting delays, it is typically two to three weeks before we can make a first attempt at service.
+The Civil Process Unit accepts legal documents for service, such as notices of small claim, petitions for dissolution, summons, complaints and more.
+Due to unit staffing shortages, a first attempt at service may take several weeks.
+The number of attempts made is determined by how much time we have to serve and our ability to locate the person(s) you wish to have served.
 Our office typically does not serve in the evenings or on weekends and we require payment of our fees in advance.

 Information Needed to Serve